 The constant value threshold for the filter pressure drop alarm is a function of the transducer and A/D converter used to measure filter differential pressure.
 The value used shall be determined as the minimum accuracy of the transducer and A/D converter combination.

-High building pressure (more than 25 Pa [0.10 in. of water]) for 5 minutes: Level 3.
+[ANY BSP DMPR RELIEFDMPR RETURNDP]High building pressure (more than [UNITS [25 Pa] [0.10 in. of water]]) for 5 minutes: Level 3.

-Low building pressure (less than 0 Pa [0.0 in. of water], i.e., negative) for 5 minutes: Level 4.
+[ANY BSP DMPR RELIEFDMPR RETURNDP]Low building pressure (less than [UNITS [0 Pa] [0.0 in. of water]], i.e., negative) for 5 minutes: Level 4.

 Automatic fault detection and diagnostics (AFDD) is a sophisticated system for detecting and diagnosing air-handler faults.